MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchTeamsDeployment.md

 ```

 ## OUTPUTS
-###Status of the orchestrationId
+### Status of the orchestrationId

 Running: The orchestration is running.
-Completed: The orchestration is completed, either succeeded, partially succeeded or Failed.
+Completed: The orchestration is completed, either succeeded, partially succeeded, or failed.

 ## NOTES